 Since then, French interest in the event has increased every year.
 In November 2016, Google searches related to Black Friday in France more than doubled compared to the previous year’s period, reaching 2.4 million.

-In 2017, Black Friday did no longer only take place online but increasingly in physical stores.
+In 2017, Black Friday did not only take place online but increasingly in physical stores.

 Black Friday in France during the pandemic

 On 31 October 2020, the French government put lockdown measures in place to fight the pandemic’s spread.
-The Minister of Finance, Bruno Le Maire, invited French retailers to postpone the Black Friday promotions this year.
+The Minister of Finance, Bruno Le Maire, invited French retailers to postpone this year’s Black Friday promotions.